 This course is designed to give the music minor an intermediate level skill in the study of piano or voice.
 In piano, students learn scales, hymn improvisation, classical works, and hymn arrangements.
 In voice, students learn exercises, voice technique, classical works (including some foreign language works), and religious works.
-Eight semesters available.
+Eight semesters avail-able.

-MU 124 Biblical Philosophy of Music
+MU 124 Biblical Philosophy of Music 3 cr. hrs.
 A survey of music in the Bible.
 Principles from the Bible that pertain to music are discussed.
 Emphasis is placed on the development of a bibliocentric philosophy of music ministry.
 One semester.